Skip to the main content

 Wage & Salary

-After completing their on-the-job training, most interior decorators work on a commission basis.
-Incomes therefore vary greatly from one person to another and from one month to another.
-A decorator who works on commission may be required to pay for costs if they make a mistake.
+After completing on-the-job training, most in-house interior decorators work on a commission basis.
+So, their incomes also vary greatly from 1 person to another.
+They also vary from 1 month to another.
+A decorator who works on commission may need to pay for costs if they make a mistake.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.